LastROMAN1/Containerization/README.md

   We will be deploying the tooling app packed with it's MySql backend using containers.

-# We will be containerizing the tooling application i.e both the frontend and backend, and of course we will be automating the containerization.
-First we will do it manually, kinda like a test run, then we will add continous integration and automation.
+### We will be containerizing the tooling application i.e both the frontend and backend, and of course we will be automating the containerization.
+### First we will do it manually and subsequently  we will add continous integration and automation.

 ### Deploy MySql in a container.